 The Law Access Pro Bono Referral Scheme was originally established by the Law Society of Western Australia in October 1992.
 The concept for the current Law Access service developed out of a feasibility study conducted by Kalico Consulting and funded by Lotterywest in 2013 – Doing the Public Good.
 A key recommendation in this report was the establishment of a single, efficient gateway for assessing applications for legal pro bono assistance.

 Law Access Limited was established on 11 December 2014 and is a wholly-owned subsidiary of the Law Society.
 From 1 July 2015 the Law Access Pro Bono Referral Scheme has been delivered by Law Access Limited, a public benevolent institution registered with the Australian Charities and Not for Profits Commission.

-The work of Law Access is informed by a Stakeholder Advisory Committee with representatives from a diverse group including the Courts, Legal Aid Western Australia, the Western Australian Bar Association, the Family Law Practitioners Association, community legal centres, university law schools and practitioner representatives from remote and regional areas as well as from small, medium and large firms.
+The work of Law Access is informed by a Stakeholder Advisory Committee with representatives from a diverse group including the Courts, Legal Aid, legal industry associations, community legal centres, university law schools and practitioner representatives (including from remote and regional areas).

 The Law Access Board

-Greg McIntyre SC, Director – Barrister, John Toohey Chambers (from 9 December 2019)
+Greg McIntyre SC, Director and Chair – Barrister, John Toohey Chambers

 Valerie French, OAM, Director

 Professor Natalie Skead, Director – Dean and Head of School, UWA Law School

 Clare Thompson SC, Director – Barrister, Francis Burt Chambers